 The atmosphere in the team was always very dynamic and time passed comfortably for us.
 We were determined to create the rudest, wittiest, most destructive rap battle opponent ever encountered; or, at least, to produce an amusing prototype.
 For that, we had to get an appropriate chatbot code, speech-to-text and text-to-speech software, and finally a beat alignment algorithm to make Rapple deliver punchlines with ‘flow’.

-We were holding team discussions every hour and getting breaks to drink a coffee and even play music with other hackers.
-In the end, we came up with a working prototype by 3 am and from then on, in the confusion of the night, everything got experimental.
+We were holding brief discussions every hour and getting some breaks to have a coffee and even play music with other participants.
+In the end, we were able to come up with a working prototype by 3 am.
+Things got experimental from then on.
 What if we get a vocoder for Rapple?, proposed Tim, who actually went home to get his.
-Damn, this thing is way ruder than expected… Is there a sweet spot to get the heaviest punchlines?
-All in all, we spent the rest of the night seasoning the thing and getting people around to test it and have a laugh with it.
+Is there a sweet spot to get the rudest punchlines?… All in all, we spent the rest of the night seasoning Rapple and getting hackers around to test it and have a laugh with it.

 Next afternoon, after an engaging round of presentations for all projects (Kilian nailed it battling with Rapple in ours), the winners were announced and Team Rapple came first.
 We got the main prize, handed by Microsoft, for the best use of AI.
 And so, after a pair of interviews and some celebration pints, we all went back to work on our Ph.D. projects, leaving our small footprint at Abbey Road Studios.